This Travel Platform Is Like Airbnb — But It’s For Women Only

 If you've ever felt unsafe while traveling, you're not alone.
-According to a recent SAP Concur survey, over 50% of women polled have changed their travel arrangements because they felt unsafe.
-But now there's a rental platform aiming to change the status quo for women seeking to travel without fear of unsafe accommodations.
+According to a recent SAP Concur survey, over 50% of women polled said they've changed their travel arrangements because they felt unsafe.
+But now there's a rental platform aiming to change the status quo for women seeking to travel without fear of risky accommodations.

 Golightly is an invite-only vacation rental platform where all properties are run or managed by people who identify as women, and only people who identify as women can book them (they can still travel with men, though).
-It currently lists hundreds of verified properties around the world, with prices ranging from $80 for a private room in Miami to $1000+ per night for a country estate in Ireland, with a 10% transaction fee for guests and a 5% fee for hosts as well as a $100 lifetime membership fee.
+It currently lists hundreds of verified properties around the world, with prices ranging from $80 for a private room in Miami to $1000+ per night for a country estate in Ireland.
+There's also an additional 10% transaction fee for guests and a 5% fee for hosts, as well as a $100 lifetime membership fee.
 Not so bad compared to Airbnb's 3% host fee and under-14.2% guest fee.

 Advertisement